FRISCO - Amid rumors and supposed “sources,” is Dallas Cowboys coach Mike McCarthy’s job safe?

 Following the loss, questions concerning the future of McCarthy bubbled to the surface.

 “I don’t even want to discuss anything like that at this particular time,” said Jones.
 “That’s not on the table.
 The game speaks for itself.”

 Fine.
 But "not wanting to discuss it'' is not an endorsement.
 And "that's not on the table'' can be referring to the media question, or the firing of the second-year coach.

 McCarthy handled the questions - as Stephen did in his Monday 105.3 The Fan visit - with more clarity.

-“I don’t have any concerns," McCarthy says of his job future.
+“I don’t have any concerns," McCarthy said Sunday of his job future.
 "I’m proud to be standing here today.
 I’m proud of my football team.''

 McCarthy, a Super Bowl winner from his Green Bay days, has been criticized for game management on the field, but he did lead the Cowboys to a 12-5 overall record and a division title this season, with an NFL-leading offense and a defense that was among the league's top-playmaking units.

 A non-McCarthy person could say that he had a rare opportunity, given the talent assembled ... and blew it.

 An unbiased view: If Moore or Quinn has some magical answer?
 It's too bad they didn't offer it up on Sunday.
 Which is why the idea, before Sunday, seemed "asinine.''

 And what does Jerry Jones - an avid McCarthy supporter, at least before Sunday night - say?